Warren, Michigan: History

 The Red Run and Bear Creek, just small creeks back in the 1800s, has blossomed into an open major inter-county stormdrain flowing through Warren, into the Clinton River, and onwards to Lake St. Clair.

 The Village of Warren and most of the surrounding Township of Warren, together with Van Dyke, incorporated as a city in 1957, less the city of Center Line, which had incorporated as a village from Warren Township in 1925 and as a city in 1936.
 Between 1950 and 1960, Warren's population soared from 42,653 to 89,426.
 This population explosion was largely fueled by the post-WWII Baby Boom and later, by white flight from its southern neighbor of Detroit in that decade.
 This change in population continued into the next decade when the city's population doubled again, ultimately reaching a high of 179,000 in 1970.

-The subsequent decades have seen Warren's population decline, while violent crime has increased.
-Combined with collapsing housing prices, down -53% between 2011 and 2016, this has led Warren to a number 7 ranking in Forbes' Most Miserable Cities to Live in the US; joining two other Michigan cities, Detroit and Flint, in the Top 10.
+Historically, Warren was a sundown town: an all-white municipality that excluded non-whites through a combination of discriminatory practices, local ordinances, and violence.
+In 1970, Warren had a population of 180,000, with only 28 minority families, most of whom lived on a U.S. military base.
+As late as 1974, African Americans were practically nonexistent in Warren, In 2000 Warren had less than 3% Black population, compared to 80% in adjacent Detroit.

-Mayors
+List of mayors in Warren, Michigan

 The following is a list of the previous mayors of the city.
-The current mayor is James Fouts.
+The current mayor is Lori Stone.
 Mayoral elections are currently non-partisan.

 Geography

-Warren is a core city of Metro Detroit.
 According to the United States Census Bureau, the city has a total area of 34.434 sqmi, of which 34.377 sqmi is land and 0.057 sqmi is water.
-The city covers a six-mile-by-six mile, 8mile through 14 mile (10 km x 10 km) square in the southwest corner of Macomb County in Metro Detroit (minus Center Line, which is a small city totally enclosed within Warren).
+The city covers a 6 by 6 mi square (from 8 Mile Road to 14 Mile Road, south to north) in the southwest corner of Macomb County (minus the city of Center Line, which is a small city totally enclosed within Warren).
 Warren shares its entire southern border with the northern border of the Detroit city limits.
-Other cities bordering on Warren are Hazel Park, Madison Heights, Sterling Heights, Fraser, Roseville, and Eastpointe.
+Other cities bordering Warren are Hazel Park and Madison Heights to the west, Sterling Heights to the north, and Fraser, Roseville, and Eastpointe to the east.